Pop Artist Nelson De La Nuez (Photo: Leo Kalidi Pix)

 Heating up in Aspen Gallery 1949, a local gallery, has acquired a number of Mr. De La Nuez’s original paintings, which will and have been showing to the public.
 Often his originals are sold to private collectors, making this perhaps the only chance to see some of the works before they are snatched up.

-“Chanel N°5 Purple with Newsprint,” by Nelson De La Nuez
+“Chanel N°5 Pink with Newsprint,” by Nelson De La Nuez

 His style combines the pop art, whose most famous practitioners include Andy Warhol and Roy Lichtenstein, with the Surrealism pioneered by artists including Salvador Dali.
 The blend results in a satirical yet accessible selection of works that often take pop culture as their subjects, including widely known luxury items such as iconic perfumes and handbags.